commonmark/commonmark-java/commonmark-android-test/README.md

 #### Run test with SNAPSHOT version

-Before running tests you need to run `maven install`
+Before running tests you need to run `mvn clean install` in the root of this repository.

 on Mac/Linux:
 ```shell